How do spaghetti plots work? Here’s how forecasters predict the paths of hurricanes

 How do forecasters know where to draw the forecast track for tropical systems?

-The big picture means that forecasters are looking at the direction that winds are blowing at different heights in the atmosphere, as well as weather patterns that may be taking shape.
+The big picture means that forecasters are looking at the direction in which winds are blowing at different heights in the atmosphere, as well as weather patterns that may be taking shape.

 Since we’re using Idalia as an example, forecasters were taking into account a high-pressure system that was located over the Dominican Republic and Haiti.
 The winds around a high-pressure system like this move in a clockwise direction.